survivejs/webpack-book/manuscript/developing/01_getting_started.md

 }
 ```

-Next, we are going to need an entry point for our application.
+Next, you are going to need an entry point for the application.
 It will `require` our component and render it through the DOM:

 **app/index.js**